kasappeal/sparrest.js/README.md

 - You can checout the API Documentation in `http://localhost:8000` and following the link provided or directly in `http://localhost:8000/api/docs`.
 Note that if you set a different port in .env or config files you will need to change the port accordingly.

-- In order to unlock protected routes (shown with a open padlock) you must login, copy token, click in `Authorize` button and paste it.
+- In order to unlock protected routes (shown with a open padlock) you must login, copy accessToken value, click in `Authorize` button and paste it.

 ## Postman